Blake Ellis (tennis)

 Blake Ellis (born 6 January 1999) is an Australian tennis player.

 Ellis won the 2016 Australian Open boys' doubles alongside Alex de Minaur.

 Career

-2014–2017: Professional debut
+2014–2018: Professional debut

 Ellis made his senior debut in October 2014 at the Australia F7, where he lost in round one.
-Between 2015 and 2017, he competed in the ITF Men's Circuit around Australia, Asia and Europe, with his best result being a semi-final appearance in August 2017 in the Thailand F6 Futures tournament in Nonthaburi.
+Between 2015 and 2017, he competed in the ITF Men's Circuit around Australia, Asia and Europe, with his best result being a semifinal appearance in August 2017 in the Thailand F6 Futures tournament in Nonthaburi.

 In October 2017, Ellis won his first Challenger match against Austrian Lucas Mielder in the Canberra International.

-2018

-At the 2018 Shimadzu All Japan Indoor Tennis Championships, Ellis had his best Challenger-level performance to date, winning his qualifying matches then defeating two previous tournament champions in fifth seed Tatsuma Ito and third seed Go Soeda en route to a semi-final loss against fellow Australian and eventual champion John Millman.
+At the 2018 Shimadzu All Japan Indoor Tennis Championships, Ellis had his best Challenger-level performance to date, winning his qualifying matches then defeating two previous tournament champions in fifth seed Tatsuma Ito and third seed Go Soeda en route to a semifinal loss against fellow Australian and eventual champion John Millman.